simont/go-test/README.md

     # Access the app on localhost:8000

-    # Shut down the app
+    # When finished, shut down the app
     > docker stop go-test

 ## Testing using docker-compose